cloudflare/templates/worker-d1/README.md

 # Fill the DB with seed data from an SQL file:
 npx wrangler d1 execute northwind-demo --file ./data/Northwind.Sqlite3.create.sql

-# If you're creating a new project, you'll need to install some dependencies:
+# If you're creating a new project, you'll need to install some dependencies if not skip this step:
 npm install --save-dev itty-router @cloudflare/d1

 # Deploy the worker
 npx wrangler publish
 ```

-Then test out your new Worker!
+Then test out your new Worker!🔥

 ### Developing locally